Nutsuki3/Youtube-to-mp3-mp4/Readme.md

 ## Prerequisites

 To run the Python script, you need to have Python installed on your machine.
 You can download Python from the [official website](https://www.python.org/downloads/).
-If you are working directly through the file You must install this library.
+And You must install pytube library.
 ```md

 pip install pytube